 Imagine zooming down a zip line onto a soft crash pad while admiring your skills or making silly faces in the wall of mirrors next to you!
-This is one of the unique experiences awaiting you at We Rock the Spectrum which just opened in December 2017.
+This is one of the unique experiences awaiting you at We Rock the Spectrum which is located near the Polaris Mall.

 Lighting here is not overwhelmingly bright and you won’t hear any loud music as this is a sensory gym with equipment that is more individualized.
 No huge climbing structures for the masses that you might find at other kids’ gyms or play areas.

 This isn’t just a gym.
 For those who want a break from physical play, there are other options.
 Get creative in the arts and crafts area with a chalk wall and play dough table.
 Let your imagination go in the toddler play area with some of the BEST toys for pretending and open-ended play (see my post Toys that do nothing).
 They even have a wide selection of Melissa & Doug toys to purchase – yes, you do have to walk right through all of the amazing toys in order to enter and exit the gym.
 Be prepared.